Starter-Kit

 Configure toolbar

-, then selectPresets → Man Made → Man Made/Power
+).
+Then on the right, selectPresets → Man Made → Man Made/Power

 and addPower Towers